JakeHukari/DuckyPi/README.md

 5. Unplug the HackyPi, MicroSD card, & DUCKYPI USB drive.

 # Safe Mode
-DuckyPi has a built-in Safe Mode that can be enabled by pressing Caps Lock before plugging in the HackyPi.
+DuckyPi has a built-in `Safe Mode` function that can be enabled by pressing `Caps Lock` while the HackyPi is booting.

-Once DuckyPi code is live on the HackyPi device you can press `Caps Lock` during boot to enter `Safe Mode` to prevent the device from executing HID functions.
+Once the DuckyPi code is placed on the HackyPi device you can press `Caps Lock` during boot or t-5 second countdown to enter `Safe Mode` to prevent the device from executing HID functions.

 Safe Mode allows you to modify the HackyPi filesystem without executing the payload.

 # Execution
-1. Plug the SD card into the SD card slot on the HackyPi.
-2. Plug the HackyPi into the target computer.
+1. Plug the HackyPi into the target computer.
+(Ensure the sd card is inserted into the HackyPi)
-3. Plug the DUCKYPI USB drive into the target computer.
+2. Plug the DUCKYPI USB drive into the target computer.
+3. Wait

 Upon boot (unless Safe Mode is enabled), the HackyPi will begin harvesting.

 The HackyPi will harvest all stored WiFi usernames & passwords, system information, & stored browser data (saved login data, browsing history, cookies, etc. from Chrome, Firefox, & Edge).

-The HackyPi will compress all harvested data into a zip file & copy it to the DUCKYPI USB drive.
+The HackyPi will compress all harvested data into a zip file & copy it to the `DUCKYPI` USB drive.

 The HackyPi will then delete the harvested data from the system.
-It will only remain on the DUCKYPI USB drive.
+It will only remain on the `DUCKYPI` USB drive.

-# Safe Mode
-To prevent accidental execution during setup, turn ON Caps Lock before plugging in the HackyPi.
-The device will enter Safe Mode & will not execute the payload.

 # Loot Retrieval
-Once harvest is complete there will be a date & time stamped zip file on the DUCKYPI USB drive.
+Once harvest is complete there will be a date & time stamped zip file on the `DUCKYPI` USB drive.
 Unzip the file & you will find the harvested data.
 WiFi credentials & system info will be stored in plaintext file format (.txt).
 Browser information will be stored in database format (sqlite & json).
 Some browser information may be encrypted or hashed & will need to be decrypted to view the data.